Children & Youth

 Lighthouse Children's Grief Group

+This group is for children ages 6-10 who have experienced the death of a friend or family member.
+Children get to take part in various coping activities to help them to express their feelings of grief and loss in healthy ways.
 Topics covered in this group will cover: feelings associated with grief, a focus on anger and how to deal with anger in healthy ways, life cycles, rituals, how to deal with grief as they get older and go through milestones in their lives, and remembering their loved one.

 Group Companioning Grief Support